This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• Flour: The backbone of the crust, providing essential structure.
-If you’re gluten-sensitive, a gluten-free flour blend like King Arthur brand Gluten Free Measure For Measure Flour can be a good alternative.
+• Flour: This is the base of the crust, giving it structure.
+For a gluten-free option, use a gluten-free flour blend like King Arthur brand Gluten Free Measure For Measure Flour.

-• Cold butter: Adds both flavor and flakiness to the crust.
-For a dairy-free pie crust, consider using plant-based butter.
+• Cold butter: Creates a flaky, flavorful crust.
+For a dairy-free version, use plant-based butter.

 Save This Recipe!